jsto890/Neuro_ML/CONTRIBUTING.md

 ---

 ### 4. After Review and Approval
-Once reviewed, we’ll merge it into `main`.
+Once reviewed, we’ll merge it into `master`.

 To stay in sync, always run this before starting new work: